onefrankguy/notarius/roadmap.md

 releases are unversioned.
 This is a general timeline for what gets worked on when.

-The current release, version 0.1.0, corresponds to the _folio_ stage.
+The current release, version 0.2.6, corresponds to the _quarto_ stage.

 folio
 -----